izaxs/algo/README.md

 # Algorithms
-Current programming language: C#

-Archived solutions: TypeScript, Python, Go, C++
+Programming language currently used: C#

 ## LeetCode C# Solutions
 Find the solutions in ```SharpCode/```

 Find the tests for solutions in ```SharpCode.Tests/```

-Solutions are located in the buckets with prefix ```Hxx```, x is the prefix by every 100 solutions
+Solutions are located in the buckets with prefix ```Hxx```, x is the prefix for every 100 solutions, for example, solution 1999 is located at bucket H19

 ## Other Language Solutions

+Archived solutions: Python, Go, TypeScript, C++

 Find them in ```Archived/```